 Virunga national park is a home to the quarter of the world’s mountain gorillas habituated in 10 gorilla families to ease habituation.
 At present, 8 gorilla group are available for trekking in Virunga national park which are kabirizi family, Rugendo family, Humba family, Lulengo family, Mapuwa family, Nyakamwe family, Bageni family and Munyaga family.
 Just like in other gorilla national parks, each gorilla family is visited by 8 people for an hour.
 Interestingly, gorilla permits in Congo are less costly compared o Uganda and Rwanda.
 A single gorilla permit in Congo costs 450usd, which is much cheaper compared to 600usd in Uganda and 1500usd in Rwanda.

 Threats to gorilla tourism in Congo

-Unlike in other gorilla countries (Rwanda and Uganda), gorilla tourism in Democratic Republic of Congo is highly hindered by civil conflicts.
+Unlike in other gorilla countries (Rwanda and Uganda), gorilla tourism in the Democratic Republic of Congo is highly hindered by civil conflicts.
 Rebel groups that hide in the park have continuously hindered tourism activities especially gorilla trekking and Nyiragongo Volcano hiking in Virunga national park.
-The recent kidnap was in May 2018 where two Briton travelers were kidnapped while a park manager killed by un known gunmen who then disappeared in the jungle.
-The plans to open up some regions of Virunga national park for oil drilling is a also a big threat to the
+The recent kidnap was in May 2018 where two Briton travelers were kidnapped while a park manager killed by unknown gunmen who then disappeared in the jungle.
+The plans to open up some regions of Virunga national park for oil drilling is also a big threat to the

 The state of gorilla safaris in DRC